veronica-f-reyes/individual-project/README.md

 - Our model was able to predict a baseball games outcome with an accuracy of 58% on out of sample data beating the baseline of 50%.

-- Our model for predicting the number of runs a baseball team scored also performed better than the baseline accounting for a 17% improvement over the baseline error.
+- Our model for predicting the number of runs a baseball team scored also performed better than the baseline accounting for a 35% improvement over the baseline error.

 - While not a significant advantage over the baseline, these models may help give a baseball club, a person or group trying their hands at odds, or simply a baseball fan an edge in trying to predict the outcome of a game they follow.
 -  The top features used in our model included the 3 game rolling averages per team of:
 - RBIs, runs, hits, homeruns, plate appearances, doubles, walks in a game

 - The top features used in our model included the 3 game rolling averages per team of previously played games for the following baseball hitting stats:
-- RBIs, on base percentage (OBP), slugging percentage (SLG), OPS (SLG + OBP), batting average
+- RBIs, hits, plate appearances and home runs

 My findings indicate that using past games' hitting performance is not necessarily a signicant predictor of what is going to happen in the next game, but may help you beat the odds.